sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 We have 15 fields for 6218 players in our dataset, including information on their draft outcome.
 Some players have missing information, and several fields that are not of interest to us...

-Let's start by alias the player positons in the dataset by grouping similar positons together (i.e., a linebacker *LB* and an inside linebacker *ILB*).
+Let's group similar player positons together (i.e., a linebacker *LB* and an inside linebacker *ILB*).
 This will be useful later in our cluster analysis.

 ```python
 # Create a dictonary to categorize player positions in the dataset